Showing posts with label fort payne. Show all posts

 Willis Town Mission

-The mission was established in 1823 by the American Board of Missions to further education and Christianity among the Cherokee Indians.
+The mission was established in 1823 by the American Board of Commissioners for Foreign Missions to promote education and Christianity among the Cherokee.
 The mission operated until the Indian removal in 1838.

 Gravesite of Reverend Ard Hoyt, the first superintendent, marks the location of the mission near the corner of 38th Street and Godfrey Avenue.